Creating a view for associating records

-- From the Palette, drag the Association element to the Record Editor component.
+- From the Palette, drag the Association element to the Record editor component.

-In the Properties pane, click the Settings iconand then specify the properties.
+In the Properties pane, click the Settings icon, and then specify the properties.

 The following table provides information about the properties:

-Property Description Record Definition to Associate
+Property Description Record definition to associate

 Specify the name of the record definitions for which you want to create the association view.

-Association to Use Display the list of associations available for the record definition.
-Association Editing Mode Select the layout for your association and choose from the following options:
+Association to use Display the list of associations available for the record definition.
+Association editing mode Select the layout for your association and choose from the following options:

-Note: The Dropdown option is available only for associations with cardinality as one-to-one or many-to-one.
+Important: The Dropdown option is available only for associations with cardinality as one-to-one or many-to-one.